xime377/UAV-classification/README.md

-In case of having very high resolution mosaics and working with big crowns, 5cm resolution is enough:
+##### In case of having very high resolution mosaics and working with big crowns, 5cm resolution is enough:

-0.3.Aggregating.R Script to reduce the mosaic spatial resolution
+0.3.
+Aggregating.R Script to reduce the mosaic spatial resolution